bentoml/BentoDiffusion/README.md

 onediffusion start stable-diffusion-xl
 ```

 It downloads the model automatically if it does not exist locally.
-Options such as `--model-id` is also supported.
+Options such as `--model-id` are also supported.
 For more information, run `onediffusion start stable-diffusion-xl --help`.

 Similarly, visit http://0.0.0.0:3000/ or send a request via `curl` to interact with the XL server.
 Example prompt: